rockstor/rockstor-doc/interface/storage/pools-btrfs.rst

 Pool has below minimum members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This situation is most common in non industrial DIY setups where a pool will often have only the minimum number of disks.
+This situation is most common in non-industrial DIY setups where a pool will often have only the minimum number of disks.

 In the following example we have a btrfs raid1 Pool (minimum 2 disks) that has a detached/missing member.
 We have already refreshed our backups via the suggested ro,degraded mount;